Anwarul Hossain Khan Chowdhury

-Anwarul Hossain Khan Chowdhury (আনোয়ারুল হোসেন খাঁন চৌধুরী) is a founder member of Bangladesh Nationalist Party politician and the former Member of Parliament of Mymensingh-9.
+Anwarul Hossain Khan Chowdhury (আনোয়ারুল হোসেন খান চৌধুরী; died 20 January 2023) was a Bangladesh Nationalist Party politician and a former member of parliament for Mymensingh-9.
 He was an advisor to former President Ziaur Rahman.

 Early life and family

 Anwarul Hossain Khan Chowdhury was born into the Bengali Muslim Khan-Chowdhury family of Nandail in Mymensingh District.
 His father, Ashraf Hossain Khan Chowdhury, was the zamindar of Nandail, the former vice-president of the Central Muslim League and a cousin of former president Nurul Amin.
-His younger brother is Khurram Khan Chowdhury.
-Chowdhury married Begum Rahat Khan Chowdhury née Sadeq, who was the sister of former education minister ASHK Sadek and daughter of Yahya Sadeq, former joint-commissioner of the Bengal Legislative Assembly.
+His younger brother is Khurram Khan Chowdhury and his wife, Begum Rahat, was the sister of former education minister ASHK Sadek and daughter of Yahya Sadeq, former joint-commissioner of the Bengal Legislative Assembly.

 Career

-Choudhury was elected to parliament from Mymensingh-9 as a Bangladesh Nationalist Party candidate in 1979, 1991 and 1996 Parliament.
-He was the founder of Zia Hall of Dhaka University and an elected member of Dhaka University Senate and Syndicate.
-He was the Convenor and later the elected President of Mymensingh District North Bangladesh Nationalist Party.
+Choudhury was elected to parliament from Mymensingh-9 as a Bangladesh Nationalist Party candidate in 1979.
+Chowdhury was the convener and later president of Bangladesh Nationalist Party's Mymensingh North branch.
+He was the founder of Zia Hall at the University of Dacca and an elected member of the Senate and Syndicate of University of Dacca.
+He was elected as a member of parliament from Mymensingh-9 (Nandail) constituency on the nomination of Bangladesh Nationalist Party in the fifth national parliamentary election of 1979, 1991 and again in 1996.

+Death

+He died on 20 January 2023 in Dhaka at the age of 79.